 Your Situation Determines the Amount of Benefits Granted

 The amount of your monthly benefits depends on whether you can work and whether you are single or have a spouse.
-The amount can range from $726 for a single person who works to $1774 for a couple who are unable to work (as of 2022).
-The amounts increase slightly each year.
+This amount increases slightly each year.

 How to Apply